bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers-Part-1.md

 Using the broad overview from [learningpython.org](https://www.learnpython.org/), we'll examine the ins and outs of Python from a PHP developer's perspective, while showing the equivalent PHP and Python code, side-by-side.

-Clone [github.com/bill-c-martin/python-for-php-devs](https://github.com/bill-c-martin/python-for-php-devs) to get a Python environment setup and to follow along with the code examples below.
+Clone [github.com/bill-c-martin/python-for-php-devs](https://github.com/bill-c-martin/python-for-php-devs) to get a Python environment setup and follow along with the code examples below.

+In **Part 1** of this series, we will:

+- Examine some Python basics, data types, and see how they compare to PHP
+- Dive into Python debugging, while examining the internals of data types more

+And with those two out of the way, we'll then zoom way out to the conceptual level and examine how fundamentally different Python can be than PHP:

+- "Everything is an Object", magic methods, and operator overloading
+- Pythonic conventions
+- Python's versatility, major frameworks, and libraries

 <!-- omit in toc -->
 ## Table of Contents